How to Avoid IRMAA Charges

 The Role of MAGI in Determining Medicare Premiums

-If your MAGI exceeds a certain threshold, you will be subject to the IRMAA surcharge.
-These thresholds vary depending on whether you file taxes as an individual or jointly.
-For example, in 2023, individuals with a MAGI above $97,000 or couples earning more than $194,000 may face higher premiums.
+The Social Security Administration uses your MAGI from two years prior to determine your IRMAA surcharge for the current year.
+If your MAGI for that year exceeds a certain threshold, you will be subject to the IRMAA surcharge.
+These thresholds vary depending on whether you file taxes as an individual or jointly—according to the Centers for Medicare and Medicaid Services, individuals with a MAGI above $109,000 or couples earning more than $218,000 in 2024 will likely be assessed an IRMAA surcharge in 2026.

 How to Avoid IRMAA